top of page

 You just might be one “yes” away from everything changing.

 Rejection is easier to take when you're surrounded by supportive writer friends!
-Join our Profitable Picture Book Program for guidance on how to get published, and community of fellow writers to cheer you on!
+Join our Profitable Picture Book Program for guidance on how to get published, and a community of fellow writers to cheer you on!

 Woman in a white shirt looks puzzled, with text: "Need help writing & publishing your children's book?
 Join our program!" on a purple and pink background.